 Praneet Koppula, UX Manager at MathWorks, sat down with us over coffee (virtually) and talked to us about his journey from being an engineer to a designer, how to ace a design interview and more!

-When I could bring people together, there was a lot of work to be done.
-I was the first UX person and that company and I were going in from an organization, which had only designers.
-Going to a company where you’re the sole designer with 7,000 other employees, nobody understood what you were saying.
-Which meant you needed to bring in more people along with you, either as designers or as non-designers.
+I went from a design agency to a company where I was the sole designer with 7,000 other employees, nobody understood what I did.
+Which meant I needed to bring in more people along with me, either as designers or as non-designers.
 If you have to be successful on a project, it’s not about what you do, but it’s about if the other people understand what you’re doing.
-I was very naïve in my very first meeting, I called a few product managers and said, “Hey, I’m a UX specialist now, let’s talk about your products and how we can improve them.
-And they were like, “What do you mean?”
-You guys hired me, I’m here for a reason.
+I was very naïve in my very first meeting, I called a few product managers and said, “Hey, I’m a UX specialist now, let’s talk about your products and how we can improve them.”
+They were very puzzled did not know what UX means

 When you get into a leadership role or being a lead in any sort of project, that hits you.
 You wonder, “what is my role here?”.
 My role is not to go draw pretty pictures or draw lines and communicate these ideas.
 My role is to bring these people along the journey in the design process.

 And that was a big learning for me.
 It felt like moving to a country where I don’t speak their language.
 And one week into my move there people are like, “What do you mean by UX?
 My products are very successful.
 We are the leading company in the country.
 So why do we need to improve any of this?”
 Six months down the line, I had product managers waiting for my time asking me to come along for meetings.